tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

     2. Right-click the selection and select **Toggle Link to Studio Palette** from the menu that opens.

-.. tip:: **To reset styles to their the original Studio Palette styles:**
+.. tip:: **To reset styles back to their original Studio Palette styles:**

     1. Select the styles that have a reference to the Studio Palette.